lorig135/docsstyleguide/User Actions.md

 - Noun: Save your work at close of day.

 ## Configure
-Configure AM to grant capabilities to another user.
+- Verb: Configure AM to grant capabilities to another user.

 ## Copy*
 - Verb: Copy the configuration.